rebel-minskim/kepco/BIXPO/live-demo/docs/CAMERA_FIX_NOTES.md

     cap = get_camera()

     if cap is None:
-        print("❌ Failed to initialize camera for streaming") return
+        print("Failed to initialize camera for streaming")
+        return

     # ... rest of function ...